Techthy/Methodologist-Template/README.md

 ## Tutorial

-For the following example make yourself familiar with the model.
-The model is located in the `model` folder for more information read the [Model](#model) section.
+For the following example make yourself familiar with the meta-model.
+The meta-model is located in the `model` folder for more information read the [Model](#model) section.

 ### Editing the Model and Testing Reactions

-1. **Editing the Model** \
+1. **Editing the Meta-Model** \
     The `model.ecore` file defines a `component` and a `device` and `server` which extend the `component` .
-    Consider you're now a methodologist and you want to add a new `component` called `Router` which also extends the `component` .
+    Consider you're now a methodologist and you want to expand the meta-model to also support `Routers` which are also a `component` .
+    Add a new `component` called `Router` which also extends the `component` .

 2. **Keeping the Models Consistent** \
-    Once you have added the `Router` to the model we now want to ensure that consistency is kept.
+    Once you have added the `Router` to the meta-model we now want to ensure that consistency is kept.
 Have a look at the reactions located in the `consistency` folder.
+    Reactions are used to keep the models, meaning the concrete instances of the meta-model, consistent.
     The `ComponentInsertedIntoSystem` reaction is responsible for creating a corresponding `Entity` for each `Component` that is inserted into the system.

-    The reaction defines when it is triggered, in this case when a `Component` is inserted into the system.
+    When a `Component` is inserted into the instantiated system, the reaction is triggered in order to keep the model up to date.
     It then calles a routine which restores the consistency.
     Here the routine `createAndInsertEntity` is called.
 With the `match` block all `components` without a matching `Entity` are selected.
     Then a new `Entity` is created.
 Afterwards all properties from the `Component` are set to the `Entity` .
     The `Entity` is then inserted into the `Root` .
 With the `addCorrespondenceBetween` method the `Component` and the `Entity` are linked.

     Since the `Router` is a `Component` it will be matched by the reaction and a corresponding `Entity` will be created.
 Therefore we don't need to add a new reaction for the `Router` .